Committee Vacancies (Academic Board nominations)

 You should say why you wish to be considered, and confirm that you have the appropriate requirements indicated.
 Please also confirm that you have discussed your application with your Head of Department.

-The application process for some committees may also require a CV and interview.
+The application process for some committees or positions may vary, such as requiring a CV and interview.
+Please pay attention to individual vacancy listings.

 Some posts will indicate applicants should be from an Academic Board Constituency Group; these groups can be found here.